anmalkov/minerkeeper/help.md

-pathToMiner | The path to miner's \*.bat file.<br />For example: "D:\\\Coins\\\Ewbf\\\start.bat" monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner) restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied apiUrl | The ULR to miner API, if blank then MinerKeeper will use the default URL address for selected miner (e.g. http://127.0.0.1:42000/getstat for Ewbf ZCash (ZEC) cuda miner) sendEmailWhenRestartMiner | If equals "true" the MinerKeeper will send an email message on each restart of the miner smtp | Configuration options for SMTP server that MinerKeeper will use to send the email messages
+pathToMiner | The path to miner's \*.bat file.<br />For example: "D:\\\Coins\\\Ewbf\\\start.bat" monitorMinerIntervalInSeconds | The interval in seconds that MinerKeeper uses to check the miner health<br/>You can use any interval, but it makes no sense to use an interval that is below the refresh interval of the selected miner (e.g. 30 seconds for Ewbf miner) restartMinerEachHours | The amount of hours to automatically restart a miner (e.g. 24 - restart miner once a day)<br />If it equals to 0 (zero) - no automatic restart will be applied delayBetweenStopAndStartInSeconds | The delay in seconds that MinerKeeper will use for restart a miner to allow cards to reset apiUrl | The ULR to miner API host, if blank then MinerKeeper will use the default URL address for selected miner (e.g. '127.0.0.1:42000' for Ewbf ZCash (ZEC) cuda miner) sendEmailWhenRestartMiner | If equals "true" the MinerKeeper will send an email message on each restart of the miner smtp | Configuration options for SMTP server that MinerKeeper will use to send the email messages